MetaMask/metamask-docs/snaps/how-to/troubleshoot.md

 While the errors you get from SES may seem scary, they're usually not that hard to fix.
-The actual file, function, and variable names in the `mm-snap eval` error stack trace might not make a lot of sense to you, but the line numbers should correspond to your snap [bundle file](../concepts/anatomy.md#bundle-file).
+The actual file, function, and variable names in the `mm-snap eval` error stack trace might not make a lot of sense to you, but the line numbers should correspond to your Snap [bundle file](../concepts/anatomy.md#bundle-file).
 Thus, you can identify if the error is due to your code or one of your dependencies.
 If the problem is in a dependency, you can try a different version or to fix the issue locally by